OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-05-15-add-uprns-to-exisitng-addresses.md

 You may initially think "Great!
 This solves all the problems with an open address database doesn't it?
 AddressBase users can just open up all their addressing data, OpenAddresses can suck all the data up and we'll have a lovely free dataset".

 Unfortunately, this is not the case, while the dispensation allows the numbers to be released, the actual addresses themselves are not covered.
-This means that while, in theory, councils can release datasets with addresses and UPRNs as open data, if Open Addresses were to use this data, it may open us up to litigation by Royal Mail.
+This means that while, in theory, councils can release datasets with addresses and UPRNs as open data, if Open Addresses were to use this data, it may open us up to litigation.
+This [blogpost](https://alpha.openaddressesuk.org/blog/2015/05/09/ordnance-survey-open-data) explains more of the detail.

-That said, we've added UPRNs to the main Open Addresses data model (and you can even [search by UPRN in the advanced search](https://alpha.openaddressesuk.org/addresses) now).
+That said, thanks to [some sponsorship from the BCS](https://alpha.openaddressesuk.org/news/2015/04/20/bcs-press-release) we've added UPRNs to the main Open Addresses data model (and you can even [search by UPRN in the advanced search](https://alpha.openaddressesuk.org/addresses) now).
 But how do you add UPRNs to Open Addresses?

 Originally, the only way you could submit data to [Turbot](http://turbot.openaddressesuk.org/) was by writing code that scrapes and submits full addresses, but we've now added functionality which allows you to write code which submits the URI of an address that exists in Open Addressses already, together with a UPRN.